 As I mentioned before, I suspect another key aspect behind underinsurance is simply a coordination problem.
-While there are many ways to hoard international liquidity, they tend to be more cumbersome than they need to be.
+While there are many ways to hoard international liquidity and hedge, they tend to be cumbersome and costly for most, especially when the goal is to obtain long term insurance.
 The basic proposal here is extremely simple: The Central Bank or, preferably, one of the IFIs should issue a financial instrument -a "bond" for now-- contingent on the shocks identified in step one in section IV.1.
 Ideally, and hence the role played by a reputable first issuer, this bond should be free of other risks.
 The issue should be significant enough to attract the participation of international institutional investors and hence generate its liquidity.
 While some of the desired insurance may be achieved directly by this bond, its main purpose is simply to create the market.
 With the basic contingency well priced, it should be substantially simpler for the private sector to engineer its own contingent instruments.

 It is important to realize that the contingency generated via this mechanism addresses only the expected differential impact of the aggregate shocks contained in the index.

 Individual agents will generate heterogeneity in their effective hedging through their net positions rather than through a change in the specific contingency.
-Other, more idiosyncratic underinsurance problems are also welfare reducing but are less connected with aggregate stabilization, which is the concern in this paper.
+18 Other, more idiosyncratic underinsurance problems are also welfare reducing but are less connected with aggregate stabilization, which is the concern in this paper.
+19